Self-gravitating fluid flows with Gowdy symmetry near cosmological singularities: Formulation of the Einstein-Euler system

-the coordinates given by these gauge source functions can be shown to agree with {wave coordinates} asymptotically at $t\rightarrow 0$ up to a relabeling of the time coordinate.
-A more detailed discussion can be found in \cite{Ames:2015uy}.
-It is also motivated there that a useful choice for the terms ${C_{\alpha\beta}}^\gamma$ is
+For Gowdy-symmetric matter spacetimes, we choose \be \mathcal F_{0}(t,x,g) = - \frac 1t, \quad \mathcal F_{1}(t,x,g) = \mathcal F_{2}(t,x,g)= \mathcal F_{3}(t,x,g) = 0. \ee The foliation of Cauchy surfaces generated by these gauge source functions can be shown to agree with that of {wave coordinates} asymptotically in the limit $t\searrow 0$.
+A more detailed discussion can be found in \cite{Ames:2016uy}.
+As we will see later, it is very useful to also choose \be \ee for some (so far unspecified) smooth function $k$.
+One can then show easily that the following block diagonal form of the metric is preserved during the evolution of the Einstein-Euler equations.

-for some so far unspecified smooth function $k$.
-This is the choice which we shall make in our work here as well.
-For these particular choices one can show that the following block diagonal form of the metric is preserved during the evolution of the Einstein equations (and the Einstein-Euler equations; see the comment above).
-By this we mean that if the initial value for the metric and its first time derivative are of that form then the solution metric of the evolution equations has that form for all times. \begin{definition}[Block diagonal coordinates for $U(1)\times U(1)$-symmetric spacetimes] Let $(M,g_{\alpha\beta})$ be a $U(1)\times U(1)$-symmetric spacetime with $M=(0,\delta)\times T^3$ (for some fixed $\delta>0$).
-A coordinate chart with dense domain $U\subset M$ and range $(0,\delta)\times (0,2\pi)^3$ is called \textbf{block diagonal coordinates} provided the metric $g_{\alpha\beta}$ has the property